coilhq/mucoa/README.md

 * Bank (External)

 ### Accounts
-* Scheme Collateral - Scheme operator collateral
-* Scheme Liquidity - Scheme operator liquidity
+* Scheme Credit Line - Scheme operator liquidity extension to a Participant
-* Scheme Fees - Scheme operator entity used for Scheme Fee collateral
+* Participant A Payable to Scheme - Scheme operator entity used for Scheme Fee collateral
 * Participant Liquidity A - The participants liquidity on the Scheme
 * Participant Collateral A - Deposit collateral into the Scheme
-* Participant A Fees - The account tracking the transfer fees charged by the scheme
+* Participant A Fees - The account tracking the transfer fees charged by the scheme against A

 ### Activity
 A cash deposit is made at a bank that supports loading of assets into the Scheme hub.